Jason Penry, Ph.D.

 My biggest piece of advice is to commit to receiving a degree.
-For an average student like me, it wasn't easy, but with the encouragement of family and others at LSUS that cared about me, I was able to walk across that stage in May 2001 and it's something I'll always cherish.
-It always pains me to see students start a degree and then after one to four semesters decide it's not for them after compiling student debt.
+For an average student like me, it wasn't easy, but with the encouragement of family and others at LSUS who cared about me, I was able to walk across that stage in May 2001 and it's something I'll always cherish.
+It always hurts me to see students start a degree and then after one to four semesters decide it's not for them after compiling student debt.
 After the first couple of years, I was able to study more material that applied to my passions and I started to excel a little more.
 With a degree in hand, you will see a return on your investment of time and money.

 Advice to someone who wants to enter my field:

 If you like helping others, then higher education fundraising is a perfect career field.
 Higher education is about changing lives.
 As I see it, it serves as a facilitator of social mobility.
-For example, one Angelo State student, who was on scholarship, recently told me that because of her scholarship she didn't have to work and was able to spend more time studying for medical school.
+For example, one student on scholarship recently told me that because of her scholarship she didn't have to work and was able to spend more time studying for medical school.
 She hopes to get into Harvard and ultimately wants to be part of the team that helps to find the cure for cancer.
 This is a great example of the impact that donors can make.
 Because of the generosity of one family, there is a chance that one day our world will be without cancer.
 It has been very rewarding to me to help donors match their passions with university's goals.

 Tips on choosing a major or career:

 One of the books I recently read was The Element by Sir Ken Robinson.
 He recommends that you spend the time, by trial and error and find your passion: the thing you are good at and love to do.
 As he explains, when you find your passion your energy is different and you can be more productive.
 I think that is outstanding advice.

 My toughest professional challenge: